cornerstone-consulting/INFIODocs/infio-docs.md

 - **IT professionals**
 - **Database administrators**
 - **Cloud engineers**
+- **.NET developers**

-who are responsible for assessing database compatibility for migration purposes.
+who are responsible for assessing database compatibility and .NET applications for migration purposes.

 ---